p0186797/3u-midterm/README.md

 Each instruction is a sequence of 5 digit numbers which represents one direction.

-If the sequence of numbers sum to 0 to 10 inclusive, move the lock to N.
+If the sequence of numbers sums to 0 to 10 inclusive, move the lock to N.

-If the sequence of numbers sum to 11 to 20 inclusive, move the lock to S.
+If the sequence of numbers sums to 11 to 20 inclusive, move the lock to S.

-If the sequence of numbers sum to 21 to 30 incluside, move the lock to E.
+If the sequence of numbers sums to 21 to 30 incluside, move the lock to E.

-If the sequence of numbers sum to 31 to 40 inclusive, move the lock to W.
+If the sequence of numbers sums to 31 to 40 inclusive, move the lock to W.

-If the sequence of numbers sum to 41 to 45 incluside, then this is the last line and there are no more directions.
+If the sequence of numbers sums to 41 to 45 incluside, then this is the last line and there are no more directions.

 Write a program that reads a series of 5 digit coded directions and outputs the directions for the directional lock.